 Marijuana is the most widely used controlled substance in the United States.
 In 2018, sixteen percent of Americans reported marijuana use, and forty-five percent reported marijuana use at some point during their lives (SAMHSA, 2018).
 Liberalizing marijuana has generated debates among legislators, voters, social activists, researchers, and the popular press.
 Although marijuana use remains illegal under federal laws, marijuana legalization at the state level has grown in popularity.
 Since 1996, thirty-three states and the District of Columbia have legalized the use of medical marijuana.
-States' legal approval of medical use reshaped public opinions on marijuana's health and legal risks and altered residents' acceptance of casual marijuana use (Kilmer and MacCoun, 2017).
-The passage of medical marijuana laws (MML) also facilitated emergence of a visible and active marijuana industry and led to greater marijuana use for both medical and non-medical purposes.
+States' legal approval of medical use has reshaped public opinions on marijuana's health and legal risks and altered residents' acceptance of casual marijuana use (Kilmer and MacCoun, 2017).
+The passage of medical marijuana laws (MML) also facilitated the emergence of a visible and active marijuana industry and led to greater marijuana use for both medical purposes.
 From 2002 to 2018, total marijuana consumption increased by 45% and intensive users more than doubled (see figure 1).

-While extant evidence (e.g., Shover et al. (2019) and Li et al. (2013)) exists on the health and social consequences of increased marijuana use induced by MML, research on MML's public finance impact is scarce.
-In this paper, we study how medical marijuana liberalization affects local state governments' borrowing costs.
+While extant evidence (e.g., Carliner et al. (2017) and Baggio et al. (2020)) exists on the health and social consequences of increased marijuana use induced by MML, research on MML's public finance impact is scarce.
+In this study, we examine how medical marijuana liberalization affects local state governments' borrowing costs.
 Our analysis of municipal borrowing costs adopts a capital market perspective and offers unique insights about MML's public finance effect.
-Investors in capital markets condition their pricing decisions on the effects related to bond issuers' economic prospects and financial conditions.
+Capital market investors condition their pricing decisions on the effects related to bond issuers' economic prospects and financial conditions.
 In the municipal bond market, bondholders and underwriters closely track a series of factors that affect state and local governments' fiscal health.
 The bondholders evaluate the aggregate economic benefits and costs.
+Prior studies have used the municipal bond market to investigate state policies for distressed municipalities (Gao et al., 2019b), as well as controversial social issues such as racial discrimination (Dougal et al., 2019) and climate change (Painter, 2019).
 In this sense, the pricing of municipal bonds can serve as a useful tool to gauge the expected impact of MML on local governments' near- and long-term fiscal health.